primev/mev-commit/contracts/contracts/avs/README.md

 LST restakers who register in this way will receive points or rewards when their chosen validator correctly follows the protocol.

-Deregistration requires calling `requestLSTRestakerDeregistration`, waiting a configurable amount of blocks, then calling `deregisterLSTRestaker`.
-These functions are callable by the LST restaker or delegated operator.
+Deregistration requires the restaker calling `requestLSTRestakerDeregistration`, waiting a configurable amount of blocks, then calling `deregisterLSTRestaker`.

 ## Freezing